Marvel Universe Cards: Series III - 1992

-During this year, there were 205 trading cards including the traditional five Holograms.
+This set consisted of 200 base trading cards and five hologram cards.
 Each hologram was tinted a different color, for example, Wolverine was tinted blue and Hulk was tinted green.

-This series did not have the lasting success of the previous two base series, of 1990-1991, most collectors agree the design, art, and direction took a turn for the worse post 1991; this is evident in the cards collectability years later.

-The series did introduced new elements of design.
+This series did not have the lasting success of the previous two base series, of 1990–1991.
+Most collectors agree the design, art, and direction took a turn for the worse post 1991; this is evident in the cards' collectability years later.
+The series did introduce new elements of design.
 Instead of having the "Did You Know?" fun fact on the back of each card (like series I and II both did), Series III featured a quote from each character.

 Several new categories were also introduced.
-Team-ups (cards displaying interesting pairings of two particular characters), Cosmic Being (cards showcasing characters that hail from outer space), the Origins card category that focused on specific character origins, and Milestones, which emphasized events in the Marvel Universe.
+Team-ups (cards displaying interesting pairings of two particular characters), Cosmic Beings (cards showcasing Marvel's all-powerful characters), Origins (cards that focused on specific character origins), and Milestones (cards which emphasized events in the Marvel Universe).

+The last card was a checklist and came with a variant.
+The variant had a white border around the checklist on the back.

-The background artwork for each card was an outer space scene which fitted together across adjacent cards.
+The background artwork for the front of each card was an outer space scene which fitted together across adjacent cards.

 Limited edition factory tins (numbered to 10,000) were later sold that contained the full set of cards as well as an additional "power ratings" card.

+This set also came with an exclusive binder.